jpsim/swiftlint-bazel-example/README.md

 These internal APIs can and will change over time, so you may need to adjust the custom code you write accordingly whenever you update the version of SwiftLint you target.

-Be sure to add your rule to the `extraRules()` function you defined earlier.

 Then build and run SwiftLint and you should see your rule being applied: